2023 Most Popular Communication & Journalism Associate Degree Schools in Iowa

 Top 10 Most Popular Communication & Journalism Associate Degree Schools

-Our 2023 rankings named Hawkeye Community College the most popular school in Iowa for communication and journalism students working on their associate degree.
+Our analysis found Hawkeye Community College to be the most popular school for communication and journalism students who want to pursue a associate degree in Iowa.
 Located in the small city of Waterloo, Hawkeye Community College is a public college with a medium-sized student population.

 Women make up 14% of the communication and journalism majors at the school.

-A rank of #2 on this year’s list means Iowa Lakes Community College is a great place for communication and journalism students working on their associate degree.
-Iowa Lakes Community College is a small public school located in the remote town of Estherville.
+The in-demand associate degree programs at Iowa Lakes Community College helped the school earn the #2 place on this year’s ranking of the most popular communication and journalism schools in Iowa.
+Iowa Lakes Community College is a small public school located in the town of Estherville.

 About 40% of the students majoring in communication and journalism at the school are women while 60% are male.